 - Interns will participate in 12 hour night-time (nocturnal) rotations, because this is the time that the hospital receives the highest volume of patients.
 Interns will most likely start off working 3-4 days per week as the 12 hour night-time rotations can be grueling and take some adjusting to.
 However, interns will have the opportunity to go to the hospital every day of the week.

 - During their rotation, interns will spend a large amount of time in the emergency room, assisting doctors with patients who are in critical condition.
 Each night, the hospital receives dozens of patients.

 - Interns must be mentally prepared to be directly involved with patients who have been in horrific accidents.
 Interns must be aware that they will be working with patients who may die.
 However, interns may also observe miracles and help save patient’s lives.

-- Interns will have days off to explore Santo Domingo and the surrounding region, as well as getting to know the locals.
+- Interns will have days off to explore Santo Domingo and/or Jarabacoa and the surrounding region, as well as getting to know the locals.

 - Interns may be asked to bring materials that are badly needed in the hospital in their luggage.